hari01584/xTIntranet/README.md

 Check for it's output, make sure everything is working fine and there's no error!
 In case everything fine *note the secret_port* here its *24721*
 ![get_secret_port](https://raw.githubusercontent.com/hari01584/xTIntranet/main/get_secret_port.png)

-3. Note the Host Server IPv6 Address (do ipconfig in windows)
+3. Note the Host Server IPv6 Address (do ipconfig in windows or ip a in linux)
 ```
 ipconfig /all
 ```